 Lliga members of Solidaritat, horrified by the outrages and by the social implications, supported the central government’s tough response!
 For them, rather enforced peace from Madrid than chaos!
 They argued that senseless worker attacks on church property (which the protests against military conscription had become) had nothing to do with Catalanism.

 The Mancomunitat was not a political party but a statute permitting an administrative union of the four provinces that made up Catalunya.
-It had no political powers.
+It was a regional government and its political powers were restricted to the region.
 It was allowed substantial leeway in social services, communications and education.
 The Catalan language was still denied any official status, but it did work its way into public and administrative use.
 The Mancomunitat worked to preserve and promote the artistic and cultural heritage of the region, and to foster works written in Catalan.
 It also financed libraries and museums, and supported public works and agricultural and technical schools.

 The Mancomunitat was the Lliga’s reward for persistence and loyalty for working within the system, but it fell short of autonomy.
 Even so, its modest content required two years of debate and a royal decree in December 1913 to overcome opposition, especially in the senate.
 For the Catalans, nevertheless, the creation of the Mancomunitat was the recognition of a distinct historic “personality” for the first time since the imposition of centralism at the beginning of the 18th century.

 The Mancomunitat’s limited powers could only temporarily satisfy Catalan needs for a larger say in their affairs.
 In Madrid, Cambó continued to press for more autonomy but found himself caught in a cross fire of accusations.
 Madrid claimed he was really working for separation.
 The more nationalistic Catalanists claimed that he and other Lliga members had deserted the cause when supporting the central government after the Tragic Week.